 Peace Valley School Board of Trustees has three executive positions which must always be filled.
 These are the President, the Secretary, and the Treasurer.
 The board may be as small as 5 or as large as 9 regular members.
-Board terms last 2 years, and elections are held in January.
+Board terms last 2 years, executive positions for 1 year, with elections held each January.

 |President||The President shall be the chief officer of the corporation and shall act as the Chair of the Board.
 The President shall have any other powers and duties as may be prescribed by the Board of Trustees.||Email the President|